Watercolor painting: Watercolor paint

 Watercolor paint consists of four principal ingredients: a pigment; gum arabic as a binder to hold the pigment in suspension; additives like glycerin, ox gall, honey, and preservatives to alter the viscosity, hiding, durability or color of the pigment and vehicle mixture; and, evaporating water, as a solvent used to thin or dilute the paint for application.

 The more general term watermedia refers to any painting medium that uses water as a solvent and that can be applied with a brush, pen, or sprayer.
 This includes most inks, watercolors, temperas, caseins, gouaches, and modern acrylic paints.

 The term "watercolor" refers to paints that use water-soluble, complex carbohydrates as a binder.
 Originally (in the 16th to 18th centuries), watercolor binders were sugars and/or hide glues, but since the 19th century, the preferred binder is natural gum arabic, with glycerin and/or honey as additives to improve plasticity and solubility of the binder, and with other chemicals added to improve product shelf life.

 The term "bodycolor" refers to paint that is opaque rather than transparent.
 It usually refers to opaque watercolor, known as gouache.
 Modern acrylic paints use an acrylic resin dispersion as a binder.

+Paintings using water-soluble colored ink instead of modern watercolors are called aquarellum atramento (Latin for "aquarelle made with ink") by experts.
+However, this term has now tended to pass out of use.